Where: Pampa San Jose, Peru

 History: Giant symbols carved in the desert floor perplexing people as to their creation and meaning

-The most famous explanation is that of Ms Maria Reiche, who believed the Lines were a kind of a huge astronomic calendar of that period.
-Maria Reiche dedicated her life to this research, moved to the area until her death in 1998, and was held responsible for the conservation of the Nazca Lines.
-Thanks to her, the Nazca Lines are now one of the most important attractions in Peru, and a UNESCO World Heritage Site.
+The most famous explanation is that of Ms Maria Reiche, who believed the lines were a kind of a huge astronomic calendar of the period.
+Maria Reiche dedicated her life to this research – nicknamed the “Lady of the Lines” and moved to the area until her death in 1998.
+Her efforts are held responsible for the conservation of the lines.
+Thanks to her, they are now one of the most important attractions in Peru, and a UNESCO World Heritage Site.

 The Nazca Lines can be viewed from an observatory “mirador”, but best way to view this amazing work of art is by plane.
-It costs around $60 US for a plane hire.
+The cost for plane hire varies from US $60 to $100 (and is usually cheaper if you book upon arrival in Nazca instead of online).

 Andean Travel Web